Celtics vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Celtics Betting Records & Stats

-- Boston and its opponents have combined to score more than 209.5 points in 68 of 82 games this season.
+- In 76 games this season, Boston and its opponents have gone over 203.5 combined points.

-- The average point total in Boston's games this year is 229.4, 19.9 more than this matchup's over/under.
+- The average total in Boston's matchups this year is 229.4, 25.9 more points than this game's over/under.

 Heat Betting Records & Stats